owagner/knx2mqtt/README.md

 Changelog
 ---------
+* 0.8 - 2015/03/08 - owagner
+  - support /get/ function, which issues a KNX Group Read

 * 0.7 - 2015/03/02 - owagner
   - added a syslog log handler which is active by default and can be overriden using JUL properties